mozilla/addon-sdk/JPM.md

 # JPM JEP
 ## Proposal

 The current CFX tool used to assist development in addons is a great utility for developing addons, but over the years, several pain points and short-comings have surfaced.
-With the changes to [Addon Manager](https://github.com/mozilla/addon-sdk/pull/1241) to not require a transpile step and the new `isNative` option added to [toolkit/loader](https://github.com/mozilla/addon-sdk/pull/1279) having backwards-incompatable changes, now is a good time to investigate new options for a Jetpack developing utility.
+With the changes to [Addon Manager](https://github.com/mozilla/addon-sdk/pull/1241) to not require a transpile step and the new `isNative` option added to [toolkit/loader](https://github.com/mozilla/addon-sdk/pull/1279) having backwards-incompatable changes, now is a good time to investigate new options for a new Jetpack tool.

 ### Benefits of Change

 * **JavaScript**: JPM is written in JavaScript as opposed to Python, hopefully increasing contributions.
 Also assumed that developers are more likely to have a node environment set up rather than Python already.
+Additionally, node seems to offer much smoother installation and maintenance.
+We think this combination of familiarity and ease-of-use is a win for Add-on Developers.
 * **npm**: JPM will be in a separate repository and served over npm, being in an ecosystem familiar with many JavaScript developers.
 * **Remove Legacy Code** CFX has been around for awhile with a lot of fallbacks to support all the SDK changes throughout the years.
 This makes fixing some issues difficult, or impossible in the cases of having to support every option available.
 For example, we can get rid of the aliased modules (`require('tabs') === require('sdk/tabs')`).
 * **Support new native Loader**: The changes in `toolkit/loader` provides node-style lookup and dynamic module requires.
 This is currently not compatable with how CFX checks dependencies before running.